abcheng/pi_mp3_doorbell/README.md

 This is pretty simple code that can be adapted to use on many platforms, but since I had a Pi sitting around, I figured I would put it to use.

-My doorbell is terrible here, which is why I decided to do this in the first place.
+The existing doorbell sucked bootyballs, which is why I decided to do this in the first place.

 The mp3 file I'm using is a cat meowing, but you can basically use any mp3 file you want, so the options as limitless.
 Heck, you can use an mp3 file of a dog barking and scare anyone who rings the doorbell.